 - AT&T in which he successfully defended client against trademark infringement claims by winning a ruling on summary judgment that “you have mail” is generic.
 America Online v.
 AT&T (E.D.V.A.)

-- Electronic Arts in Delphine Software Int’l, SARL v.
+- Electronic Arts in which he defended against allegations of trade secret misappropriation.
+Delphine Software Int’l, SARL v.
 Electronic Arts (S.D.N.Y.)

-- Home Shopping Network, Ingenious Designs and Joy Mangano in Pearson v.
+- Home Shopping Network, Ingenious Designs and Joy Mangano which he successfully defended against allegations of patent infringement.
+Pearson v.
 Mangano (W.D.
 Tenn.)

 - Disney in which he successfully defended against summary judgment while obtaining a finding that the motion picture “Fantasia” was a work for hire and not a work of joint authorship.
 Philadelphia Orchestra Assn. v.
 Walt Disney Co.
 (E.D.
 Pa.)